How To Change The Mood In Your Home With Lights

 Change The Mood in Your Home With Lighting

-4. Know the Impact of Light on Your Mind
+4. Know How Light Impacts Your Mind

 Did you know that cool, white lighting makes you want to move, and helps you eat less, whilst warmer, yellow light encourages you to slow down and eat more?
 This is important to know when lighting your kitchen or dining room.
 Also keep this in mind for the bedroom, and ensure you have layers of light here: turn on the brighter, whiter lights in the morning to get you moving, and at night, switch on a yellow – hued lamp to encourage melatonin production.